 If your parents ever warned you to turn off the lights when you left the room as a child, you might’ve rolled your eyes.
 After all, how much money can it actually save?

 However, now, as an adult who’s on the hook for the utility bills, you may find yourself telling your kids the same thing.
-But the truth is one or two small changes to your utility usage will probably not make much of an impact.
+But the truth is one or two small changes can go a long way in reducing your utility usage and make an impact on your bottom line.